divshot/divshot-dumper/README.md

 Divshot dumper listens for 3 events:

-* `request` - This is what actually gets logged to the file.
+* `response` - This is what actually gets logged to the file.
-* `request:success` - Status codes less than 400
+* `response:success` - Status codes less than 400
-* `request:error` - This even will trigger writing to the debug file
+* `response:error` - This even will trigger writing to the debug file

 All dumps are written to the file `divshot-debug.log`.